Australian Institute of Health and Welfare (2022) Alcohol, tobacco & other drugs in Australia, AIHW, Australian Government, accessed 26 May 2022.

-Cannabis is the most commonly used illicit drug in Australia (AIHW 2020) (Table S2.31), which is consistent with international data (UNODC 2020).
-The non-medical use of pharmaceutical drugs is an ongoing concern internationally, with different pharmaceutical opioids being misused in different regions (UNODC 2020).
+Cannabis is the most commonly used illicit drug in Australia (AIHW 2020) (Table S2.31), which is consistent with international data.
+The latest World Drug Report indicates that:

 For detailed information on the harms, availability and consumption of tobacco, alcohol and other drugs in Australia, please see the separate section for each of the Drug types.

 Alcohol and other drug treatment services assist people to address their substance use through a range of treatments.
 Treatment objectives can include reduction, stabilisation or cessation of substance use, as well as improving health and social wellbeing.
 Treatment services can include:

 The Alcohol and Other Drug Treatment Services National Minimum Data Set (AODTS NMDS) provides information on treatment provided to clients by publicly funded AOD treatment services, including government and non-government organisations.
 In 2020–21, AOD treatment services provided 242,094 treatment episodes, a 1.9% increase from 2019–20 (AIHW 2022).